Advertiser Disclosure

 The partnership will open up an exciting new world of travel opportunities for members of both frequent flyer programs.
 United MileagePlus members will be able to use their MileagePlus miles for flights on JetBlue’s extensive network of routes to popular vacation destinations in the Caribbean and Florida.

 Perhaps the biggest winners are members of JetBlue’s TrueBlue program.
-Members will be able to use their miles to access United’s huge international route network that reaches all corners of the globe.
+Members will be able to use their point to access United’s huge international route network that reaches all corners of the globe.

-We’ll have to wait until the partnership goes live to update you on the pricing of these new redemption possibilities.
+We’ll have to wait until the airlines reveal more information on the partnership to know the pricing of these new redemption possibilities.

 As the Blue Sky initiative rolls out, passengers will also enjoy reciprocal elite status benefits when flying the other airline.
 For example, United MileagePlus elite status holders will benefit from priority boarding and check-in, the ability to make same-day flight changes, and the preselection of priority seating free of charge.